beyro/react-confirm-dialog/Readme.md

 - `asHtml`: Indicate that `confirmMessage` is HTML.  __Unchecked content__, advise use of static information.
 - `confirmText`: The text to display in the confirm button (defaults to "Yes please").
 - `cancelText`: The text to display in the cancel button (defaults to "No thank you").
+- `confirmClasses`: String of class names to apply to confirm button (see Styling)
+- `cancelClasses`: String of class names to apply to cancel button (see Styling)

 ### Setting default props
 You can change the default props globally for all confirms with ConfirmLink.defaultProps[prop_name].